Attendance

 There may be times when your child has to miss school because they are ill in which case you should contact the Academy on the first day of absence on 01709 863109.

-• If you think you might need to take your child out of school for any reason, discuss this with the school as soon as possible.
+- If you think you might need to take your child out of school for any reason, discuss this with the school as soon as possible.

-• Reasons such as a family bereavement or a religious event are acceptable for short absences.
+- Reasons such as a family bereavement or a religious event are acceptable for short absences.

-• Unacceptable reasons for missing school include shopping, haircuts, birthdays and unauthorised holidays.
+- Unacceptable reasons for missing school include shopping, haircuts, birthdays and unauthorised holidays.

 What happens if my child does not attend school regularly?

-• When a child’s attendance drops below the expected level of 96%, the Attendance Officer will contact parents/carers.
+- When a child’s attendance drops below the expected level of 96%, the Attendance Officer will contact parents/carers.

-• Advice and support around improving your child’s attendance will be available to you.
+- Advice and support around improving your child’s attendance will be available to you.

-• If school attendance does not improve, the Local Authority may issue an EPN (Education Penalty Notice).
+- If school attendance does not improve, the Local Authority may issue an EPN (Education Penalty Notice).

-Holidays During Term Time
+Holidays & Leave of Absence During Term Time

-See our Attendance Guidance document below:
+See our Attendance documentation and links below: